 Having graduated from The Welsh School of Architecture (WSA) at Cardiff University, Neil continued his research education at The Bartlett School of Architecture, University College London in Space Syntax Theory.

-Neil is committed to design being central to all projects, not just value added.
-He works across all sectors, delivering design excellence grounded in sound commercial judgement.
-He believes that creative and innovative solutions are generated by working closely with clients and working collectively on their aspirations, and that a critical analysis of place and the specific context will result in the most appropriate and best architectural design.
+Delivering design excellence grounded in sound commercial judgement.
+Neil believes that creative and innovative solutions are generated by working closely with clients and working collectively on their aspirations, and that a critical analysis of place and the specific context will result in the most appropriate and best architectural design.

-He is also committed to a pragmatic approach to an architecture which is sustainable commercially, socially as well as environmentally and has delivered a number of flagship projects in this regard.
+He is committed to a pragmatic approach to an architecture which is sustainable commercially, socially as well as environmentally.